From the airport to the city centre Réunion

 Arrival by train Réunion

 Since the total shutdown of the Ti Train in 1976, which linked Saint-Benoît in the east to Saint-Pierre in the south, Réunion no longer has a rail network.
 A section of track can still be seen at Grande Chaloupe, with a few restored locomotives.
 A group of heritage and ti train lontan enthusiasts have formed an association and would like to put it back on track and give it a new function by offering tourist tours.
 Grant applications to the relevant institutions have been submitted.
 Will they be approved?
 To be continued.
-In the meantime, thanks to the association's volunteers, renovation and embellishment work has at least enabled the ti train to take passengers on board for a short ride, as part of the Heritage Days held in September 2023.
+In the meantime, thanks to the association's volunteers, renovation and embellishment work is enabling the ti train to take passengers for a short ride every year as part of the Heritage Days.

 Public transport Réunion